wp-plugins/ewww-image-optimizer/readme.txt

 * BuddyPress integration
 * SunOS (Solaris/OpenIndiana) support

+= 1.4.5 =
+* fixed detection of disabled exec() function when exec is the first function in the list

 = 1.4.4 =
 * fixed bulk optimization functions for non-English users in NextGEN
 * fixed bulk action conflict in NextGEN